 TOSSD – TOTAL OFFICIAL SUPPORT FOR SUSTAINABLE DEVELOPMENT.

-Socially responsible investors– in addition to liquidity, profitability, and risk – incorporate environmental, social, and corporate governance criteria (ESG) in their decision making.
+In addition to liquidity, profitability, and risk, socially responsible investors incorporate environmental, social, and corporate governance criteria (ESG) in their decision making.
 ESG investments have almost doubled in recent years.

 Socially responsible investment

 Socially responsible investors are those who, in addition to liquidity, profitability and risk, incorporate environmental, social and corporate governance criteria (ESG: environmental, social and governance factors) in their decision making.
-In recent years investments with ESG criteria have almost doubled.
+Investments with ESG criteria have almost doubled in recent years.

 Impact investing is just one example of socially responsible investing in which the social or environmental benefit is an essential driver of the business model.
-According to data from the non-profit organization Global Impact Investing Network, in 2017 this trend captured resources in the amount of 228.1 billion dollars, twice as much as the previous year, a trend that has continued growing.
+According to data from the non-profit organization Global Impact Investing Network, this trend captured resources amounting to USD 228.1 billion in 2017, twice as much as the previous year, a trend that has continued growing.

 Access to new markets

-New market segments are being developed that will be key to the economy of the future, such as new technologies, the circular economy, inclusive businesses, renewable energy, and the ecological economy.
-In fact, it is estimated that these opportunities may generate up to 12 billion dollars through to 2030.
+New market segments are being developed that will be key to the economy of the future, such as new technologies, the circular economy, inclusive businesses, renewable energy, and ecological economics.
+In fact, it is estimated that these opportunities may generate up to USD 12 billion through to 2030.